Common Sky

-Common Sky, formerly named MAPJet, is an Austrian aviation company headquartered in Linz that offers aircraft, crew, maintenance and insurance (ACMI) services as well as business jet charters.
+Common Sky, formerly named MAPJet, was an Austrian aviation company headquartered in Linz that offers aircraft, crew, maintenance and insurance (ACMI) services as well as business jet charters.

 History

 In January 2010 MAPJet founded Austriair, a new scheduled airline based at Vienna International Airport which planned to operate with Bombardier Q400 and Embraer 195 aircraft leased from Augsburg Airways.
 The first planned routes would have led from Vienna to Munich and Frankfurt.
 In April 2010 however, they cancelled their scheduled operations project.
 One reason given was a lawsuit claim from Austrian Airlines due to possible trademark violations.

 In 2012, MAPJet was rebranded and received its current name Common Sky.

 Fleet

 As of December 2017, the Common Sky fleet consists of the following aircraft: